Greatest Hits (1992)

 October (1981)

 Let’s get to the two main points here.
 One, I like this widely dismissed album.
 Two, Bono has never written worse lyrics than he does here, and he probably never will.
-That being said, the question is why like an album whose lyrics range from competent-at-best to downright embarassing and grimace-inducing?
+That being said, the question is why like an album whose lyrics range from competent-at-best to downright embarrassing and grimace-inducing?
 Because even on the bad ones, The Edge chimes in with wonderful, crooked guitar noise.
 He’s never been as consistent in his playing before or after this album, and it is an absolute pleasure to hear his commentary.
 Too bad Bono couldn’t at least provide decent lyrics.
 Then this might be a classic (seriously!).
 Example- “Scarlet”, which has one word in it (repeated several times, and not for effect, but because Bono couldn’t think of anything else), but which is made by The Edge’s repeated, slightly altered call-and-response guitar.

 (“I Threw A Brick Through A Window”)